-1. Mine Warfare (MIW).
-Combatant commanders must be able to conduct littoral operations and control the sea; naval mines are a worldwide threat that have inflicted more damage than any other naval weapon since World War Two and can deny access to Joint Forces for a prolonged period of time.
+- Mine Warfare (MIW).
+Combatant commanders must be able to conduct littoral operations and control the sea; Naval mines are a worldwide threat that have inflicted more damage than any other Naval weapon since World War Two and can deny access to Joint Forces for a prolonged period of time.
 In 2017, the Chief of Naval Operations (CNO) stated that mine warfare was "our most urgent warfighting requirement."
 To ensure the Navy's ability to both counter and employ mines, it is essential to develop a cadre of officers with MIW expertise to include joint and coalition MIW operations, requirements and acquisition, integrated training and certification, and mining planning and operations.
 Fleet commanders need MIW officers who can provide expert advice on both offensive and defensive MIW and TYCOMs must have staff who can ensure proper MIW Force manning, training, and equipping.
 Officers who have completed multiple MIW tours afloat and ashore with increasing complexity are particularly valued and should be considered equal to members of their respective communities who have followed more traditional career paths.
-Give special consideration to those who have earned the additional qualification designator (AQD) KW4 - Mine Warfare Tactics Instructor (WTI), and KWC indicating the completion of a WTI production tour.

-Naval Special Warfare (NSW) Experience.
-NSW forces m. remain engaged in global kinetic and non-kinetic activities across the spectrum of special operations competencies.
-Officers assigned to NSW commands execute operations worldwide spanning countering violent extremist organizations to integrated deterrence, Fleet interoperability, and support to major theater war plans.
-Officers serving with NSW possess a depth of experience and knowledge of special operations campaigns, targeting, cyber operations and planning, expeditionary warfare, joint and interagency operations, and partner nation operating environments.
-Lessons learned and relationships built during these operations create combat support and combat service support expertise that is highly valuable and is transferrable to the Fleet's key operational problems.
-NSW experience is an invaluable resource for the Navy, DoD, and our nation.
-Give careful consideration to demonstrated performance and expertise in this area, and consider any tour in NSW as an extremely demanding and enriching assignment.
+Give special consideration to those who have earned the additional qualification designator (AQD) KW4 - Mine Warfare Tactics Instructor (WTI), and KWC indicating the completion of a WTI production tour. - Naval Special Warfare (NSW) Experience.
+NSW forces are heavily involved in supporting Fleet and Joint Force Integrated Deterrence efforts worldwide.
+NSW is also working closely with the Fleet to help solve the CNO's Key Operational Problems across the spectrum of competition, crisis, and conflict.
+Officers assigned to NSW commands execute operations worldwide spanning Integrated Deterrence, preparation for high end conflict in support of the Fleet and the Joint Force including exercises and rehearsals, and high tempo sensitive operations in the maritime environment.
+They are experienced in special operations support to the Fleet, joint and interagency operations, working closely with allies and partners, space and cyber operations, and employment of unmanned systems in support of maritime combined arms maneuver.
+Give careful consideration to demonstrated performance and expertise in this area and consider any tour in NSW as an extremely demanding and enriching assignment. - m.

-n.
 Naval Strategist Subspecialty.
 Strategists (230x) possess the appropriate education, ideally coupled with experience to manage the development, execution, and assessment of strategy.
-They fill a number of key assignments on various high-level staffs, including the Navy staff, combatant commander and naval component commander staffs, Joint Staff, Office of the Secretary of Defense staffs, and National Security Council staff.
+They fill a number of key assignments on various high-level staffs, including the Navy staff, combatant commander and Naval component commander staffs, Joint Staff, Office of the Secretary of Defense staffs, and National Security Council staff.
 It is essential to develop, employ, and retain this cadre of officers and capitalize on their strategy-associated tours in mid-grade and senior officer pay grades.
 Mid-grade officers with political-military education and requisite tour experience are critical to current strategy development and essential to building fully qualified (education and utilization tour) senior leadership for the future.
 Give careful consideration to officers with demonstrated performance in strategy, who demonstrate potential for future growth, who continue to perform well in operational tours, but who may not have had traditional shore rotations and break out opportunities.